Authentic, thoughtful and timeless Photography

 Visiting John Pace at home, camera in hand, was a shoot that just… clicked.
 His paintings, energetic yet composed, stole the show, revealing why his work commands attention.
 By the end, it was clear: his character mirrors his art, measured, unpredictable, quietly monumental, filling the space with effortless gravity.

-Katlego Maboe hosted High Tea and Harley Davidson crashed the party
+Katlego hosts High Tea, Harley Davidson crashes the Party

 At the Vineyard Hotel, Dimitri Otis photographed Katlego Maboe hosting “High Tea,” a findraising event for The Red Cross, with hosted by Yinka Vitula and beautifully presented food leaning temptingly on every plate.
 Elegance, laughter, and bidding chaos collided, all under Harley Davidson’s ironic sponsorship, creating a rare, magical mix of art, music, and human delight.